Best Reloading Kits for 2023: My results after 400 hours of testing

 I picked the Rock Chucker because it’s inexpensive and reliable.
 It’s possible, however, that you may want to jump up to the Frankford Arsenal M-Press from the intermediate kit if you have a little extra budget.
 The advantage of the Frankford Arsenal is you don’t have to mess around with shell holders, which is the little metal piece that connects the brass to the press.
 The Frankford Arsenal doesn’t require shell holders, which is nice if you have rifles of many different chamberings.

 For a powder measure, you’ll have a simple scale and hand trickler.
 With a setup like this, you can actually get very accurate measurements.
-The issue is that it’s just very slow to work this way.
+You’ll probably be more accurate than if you stepped up to the intermediate kit with an electronic powder dispenser, but hand trickling is a slow process.
 However, it’s a small cost that will get you started, and you won’t be out much if you later decide to get an electronic powder dispenser.
 Just start simple.

 If the reliable starter kit is in your budget, pull the trigger.
 Seriously, you won’t regret it.
 An inexpensive kit like this can pay for itself after making just 10 batches of ammo.